siuanm/portfolio3grid/README.md

-# Siuan McGahan | Design Portfolio
+# Siuan McGahan | Portfolio

-A showcase of my UX Design projects.
+A showcase of my creative projects.